Updated January 17, 2023

 Amazon continues to help get millions of meals to tens of thousands of people, as food banks and community organizations face unprecedented demand.
-Hunger is on the rise during the pandemic, and over 30 million Americans are unemployed.
+Hunger is on the rise during the pandemic, and millions of Americans are unemployed.

-Since March, we have donated delivery services through our Amazon Flex network and other delivery partners.
-These drivers have brought more than 6 million meals straight to those in need—7.4 million pounds of food to people in over 25 cities across America—with plans to deliver a million more meals by the end of August.
+Since March 2020, we have donated delivery services through our Amazon Flex network and other delivery service partners.
+These drivers have brought more than 12 million meals straight to those in need—in over 25 cities across the U.S. and in communities in Australia, Japan, Singapore, Spain, and the UK.

 "Amazon has a longstanding commitment to addressing right now needs—with over $100 million in donations to homelessness, hunger, and disaster relief," said Alice Shobe, director of Amazon in the Community.
 "The pandemic intensified the need for hunger-relief efforts, and Amazon is committed to playing our part by donating delivery services to help food banks and community organizations get meals to the doorsteps of people in need."